Types of tenant

-There are a number of sub-sectors within the overall rental market, each appealing to different types of tenants.
-I’ve summarised some of the main tenant types in the lettings market as follows:
+There are a number of sub-sectors within the private rental sector (PRS), each catering for different types of tenants.
+I’ve summarised below some of the main types of tenant in the PRS lettings market:

 Young professional tenants (20-30s)